ovr/phpsa/docs/07_Plugins.md

 ## CodeClimate

-We still working on full integration with CodeClimate but you can try it localy:
+We are still working on full integration with CodeClimate, but you can try it locally:

-First, you need to build `PHPSA` Docker image:
+First, you need to build the `PHPSA` Docker image:

 ```sh
 docker build --no-cache=true -t codeclimate/codeclimate-phpsa --file ./plugins/codeclimate/Dockerfile .
 ```

-Next enable `PHPSA` in configuration `.codeclimate.yml`:
+Next enable `PHPSA` in configuration file `.codeclimate.yml`:

 ```yaml
 ---